 Solar panel array, in the shape of Ohio State’s “Block O”, atop the roof of the Recreational and Physical Activities Center, in the shadow of The Horseshoe.
 (Photo credit: Office of Energy and Environment, The Ohio State University)

-- Ohio State’s Columbus campus currently gets 21% of its electricity from wind.
+- Ohio State’s Columbus campus currently gets 21 percent of its electricity from wind.
 Not bad but there is room for growth—hopefully the university will become part of the nascent 100% Sport (#Go100Percent) movement, in which sports teams commit to getting all of their electricity needs from renewable sources.

 Now it is important to note we’re not talking Seattle, Portland or Boulder here, but we might as well be.
 That the greening of Big State U sports is not only accepted, but is expected in Columbus, OH is a BIG DEAL!